dalesgit/logseq/pages/SD training Nov 7.md

 			- As spiritual directors, we are obliged to receive each and every tale of mourning as if it were the first grief story ever told.
 - Conversation
-	- Terry Balikon at Atrium (supervisor CPE?) with next week
+	- Terry Balikon at Atrium (supervisor CPE?) with next week collapsed:: true
 		- When the wounds go deep = is the topic
 	- Verbatim
+	  collapsed:: true
 		- create a "faux" verbatim
 		- choose the topic from our readings
 			- come in grieving
 			- crisis of faith
 			- celebrating God in their life
 			- shadow work
 			- "verbatims are all lies, but they are your lies"
 		- don't write a whole thing -- 4 pages a guide?
 		- dale danny cherie nina for Nov 21
 			- others on Dec.
 5
 		- Share on Google Drive?
 		- In intro hide name, or identifying information
 		-
 		-